-Allied has two basic sources of rental revenue from 250.
+Allied has two basic sources of rental revenue from 151, 250 and 905.
 The largest source, direct rental revenue, derives from subleasing space to ultimate users.
-A smaller but material source, ancillary rental revenue, derives from interconnection fees charged on a recurring monthly basis for cross-connects that enable different types of users to interconnect with low-latency and redundancy, reducing network costs and improving network security and performance.
+A smaller but material source, ancillary rental revenue, derives from conduit fees, rack fees and interconnection fees charged on a recurring monthly basis for cross-connects that enable different types of users to interconnect with low-latency and redundancy, reducing network costs and improving network security and performance.

-Allied expects that cross-connects at 250 will give rise to recurring ancillary rental revenue.
-Cross-connects utilize the existing infrastructure at 250 without occupying any of the unleased GLA or requiring additional capital expenditure by Allied.
+Allied expects that cross-connects at 250 and 905 will give rise to recurring ancillary rental revenue.
+Cross-connects utilize the existing infrastructure at 250 and 905 without occupying any of the unleased GLA or requiring additional capital expenditure by Allied.